sebi0623/fireship.io/content/snippets/delete-firestore-collection.md

 firebase functions:config:set ci_token="your_token"
 ```

-The function should validate the user has permission to run the operation.
+The function should validate the user's permission to run the operation.
 If allowed, it runs the CLI command recursively on the collection and its nested subcollections.

 ```js
 const project = process.env.GCLOUD_PROJECT;